Ninedarter/Library/README.md

 # Spring Boot REST API for Book Information

 This project is a Spring Boot REST API that provides information about books.
 The application stores data in an H2 in-memory database and allows clients to filter books by various criteria and rate them.
+Data is loaded then application is starting up from ApplicationConfig class

 ## Features